EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ___

-[//]: # ( @subsection menu_teros Meter Teros 11 Soil Moisture Sensor )
+[//]: # ( @subsubsection menu_teros Meter Teros 11 Soil Moisture Sensor )
-### Meter Teros 11 Soil Moisture Sensor
+#### Meter Teros 11 Soil Moisture Sensor

-The SDI-12 address of the sensor, the Arduino pin controlling power on/off, and the Arduino pin sending and receiving data are required for the sensor constructor.
-Optionally, you can include a number of distinct readings to average.
-The data pin must be a pin that supports pin-change interrupts.

 @see @ref teros_group

 [//]: # ( @menusnip{teros} )
+___

+[//]: # ( @subsection menu_pt_redox PaleoTerra Redox Sensors )
+### PaleoTerra Redox Sensors

+Because older versions of these sensors all ship with the same I2C address, and more than one is frequently used at different soil depths in the same profile, this module has an optional dependence on Testato's [SoftwareWire](https://github.com/Testato/SoftwareWire) library for software I2C.

+To use software I2C, compile with the build flag `-D MS_PALEOTERRA_SOFTWAREWIRE`.
+See the [software wire](@ref menu_softwarewire) section for an example of creating a software I2C instance to share between sensors.

+The constructors for the software I2C implementation requires either the SCL and SDA pin numbers or a reference to the I2C object as arguments.
+All variants of the constructor require the Arduino power pin.
+The I2C address can be given if it the sensor is not set to the default of 0x68.
+A number of readings to average can also be given.

+@warning Either all or none your attached redox may use software I2C.
+Using some with software I2C and others with hardware I2C is not supported.

+@see @ref pt_redox_group

+[//]: # ( @menusnip{pt_redox} )
 ___